sparkfun/SparkFun_RTK_Firmware/docs/firmware_update.md

 ### ZED-F9R

 This module is used in the Express Plus.
 It contains an internal IMU and additional algorithms to support high precision location fixes using dead reckoning.
+The ZED-F9R is not capable of operating in base mode.

 v1.00 Initial release.